adhirajb1109/Dotfiles/README.md

 # Dotfiles
-## Here are my dotfiles for Ubuntu containing my personalised config .
+## Here are my dotfiles for Linux containing my personalised config .
 ## I use the following tools to enhance my terminal experience -
    - Fish
    - Bat